This box lives at How To Do Research > Sources of Information

 It is included on the

-You may have neem told to use credible sources or scholarly sources in your research.
+You may have been told to use credible or scholarly sources in your research.
 What does that mean?